johnwesleyquintero/scalesmart/README.md

 ## Usage

 - **Blog:** Browse articles and learn about various topics.
 Content is managed via MDX files.
-- **ScaleSmart Academy:** Access courses and learning materials and track your progress.
-Content is managed via MDX files.

 - **Admin Dashboard:** Manage project content and settings.
 - **Amazon Seller Tools:** Utilize tools for Amazon seller activities, including analytics, data filtering, listing optimization, and report processing.
 Data is stored locally using IndexedDB.
 - **Resume Scan:** Scan and analyze resumes using the ATS tool.